MAD-I-T/magento-actions/README.md

 ## build an artifact

-For magento 2.4.x
+For magento 2.4.x (**remove elasticsearch 1 when building with 2.3.X**)

 ```
 - name: 'This step will build an magento artifact'
-  uses: MAD-I-T/magento-actions@v3.8
+  uses: MAD-I-T/magento-actions@v3.9
   env:
     COMPOSER_AUTH: ${{secrets.COMPOSER_AUTH}}
   with:
-    php: '7.4'
     process: 'build'
     elasticsearch: 1
 ```

-For magento 2.3 or lower
+For magento 2.3 or lower if issues with preceding sample

 ```
 - name: 'This step will build an magento artifact'